For a spartan set-up, for now, to rapidly get you going, I suggest just using a text editor and a terminal window or two. Details below.

 cd ~/bin wget https://raw.github.com/technomancy/leiningen/stable/bin/lein chmod +x lein lein self-install

 (Lein’s self-install will create ~/.lein and ~/.m2 directories.)

-Create a new application program / script project:
+Create a new project for an application program like so:

 $ cd ~/temp $ lein new app my-app Generating a project called my-app based on the 'app' template. $ cd my-app

-Note: in your source code you use the hyphen (ex. “my-app”), but — due to the underlying Java platform — corresponding directory names below the project directory must instead use an underscore (ex. “my_app”).
+Note: for your project directory, and in your source code, you use the hyphen (here, “my-app”), but — due to requirements of the underlying Java platform — corresponding subdirectory names below the project directory must instead use an underscore (“my_app”).

 -main function is just what it looks like (your program’s main entry point).
 Back in your terminal, from your project directory, start up a repl and call

 $ lein repl ... my-app.core=> (-main) Hello, World! nil

 Over in your editor, change that “Hello, World!” text to something else and save the file.
 Now back in the repl, manually reload the file and run

 -main again to see your changes: